Broad Marsh: Shopping centre

 A new plan for a limited redevelopment of some of the centre received planning approval in June 2015.
 The plans included the retention of most of the fabric of the 1970s' mall and existing tenants, including Boots, Wilko and BrightHouse, with some cosmetic updating.
 A nine-screen cinema was to be constructed at a remodelled south-eastern corner, along with new leisure and restaurant spaces.
 Drury Walk was planned as "Bridlesmith Square", providing a new area outside intu Broadmarsh, targeted at upmarket brands.
 Counter to the 2002 Development Brief, the new walkway between the city centre and station was planned to be within the existing enclosed shopping mall, under a new glass roof.

 Construction company Sir Robert McAlpine Ltd were given the contract to start work on the long-awaited redevelopment of the centre with phased-demolition of the Broadmarsh starting in October 2019.
 Due to the COVID-19 pandemic, redevelopment work was halted in March 2020.
-Despite a relaxation of rules allowing construction projects to continue, contractors failed to return to the site in May 2020, with equipment and scaffolding being removed in June 2020, and the public right of way though the centre being closed by Intu citing safety concerns.
+Despite a relaxation of rules allowing construction projects to continue, contractors failed to return to the site in May 2020, with equipment and scaffolding being removed in June 2020, and the public right of way through the centre being closed by Intu citing safety concerns.

 Work was halted in June 2020, owing to the owners Intu Properties entering administration.
 By early July 2020, the part-demolished shopping centre had closed and the site was handed back to the freeholder, Nottingham City Council.

 On 6 August 2020, it was announced that the centre would be completely demolished at a cost of £8 million.
 A mixed-use future development is possible.

 Part of the former Broadmarsh Shopping Centre at Collin Street opposite Carrington Street junction, location of the entrance to the initial covered pedestrian walkway through the site linking to Lister Gate shopping area.
 A new open-air route through the site was opened in September 2022.